-GM is deeply committed to protecting human rights and has a zero-tolerance policy towards child labor, both of which are underscored across our corporate policies, including our Supplier Code of Conduct, Human Rights Policy, and Conflict Minerals Policy (all of which are available at investor.gm.com/resources), our Anti-Slaverv and Human Trafficking Statement (available at am.com/content/dam/company/archive/docs/legal/ General Motors Company Anti Slavery And Human Trafficking Statement.pdf), and our Terms and Conditions.
-In particular, our Human Rights Policy. which the Board updated and enhanced in 2021 with input from investors and other stakeholders, emphasizes our expectation that our suppliers are committed to protecting the rights of children and other vulnerable groups.
+GM is deeply committed to protecting human rights and has a zero-tolerance policy towards child labor, both of which are underscored across our corporate policies, including our Supplier Code of Conduct, Human Rights Policy, and Conflict Minerals Policy (all of which are available at investor.gm.com/resources), our Anti-Slavery Statement Human Trafficking (available gm.com/content/dam/company/archive/docs/legal/General Motors\Company\Anti\Slavery\ And\Human\Trafficking\ Statement.pdf), and our Terms and Conditions.
+In particular, our Human Rights Policy, which the Board updated and enhanced in 2021 with input from investors and other stakeholders, emphasizes our expectation that our suppliers are committed to protecting the rights of children and other vulnerable groups.
 The Board has requested management return on an annual basis for updates on how the Human Rights Policy is being implemented and to review any remedial actions.